andycroll/bootstrappingio/_posts/2014-01-20-bootstrapping-as-health-insurance.markdown

 ### [How Risky is Freelancing](http://planscope.io/blog/risky-freelancing/)

-Brennan Dunn ([@brennandunn](http://twitter.com/brennandunn)), talks about something lots of us who have taken the plunge know.
-That freelancing is *less* risky than simply having a job.
+Brennan Dunn ([@brennandunn](http://twitter.com/brennandunn)), talks about something lots of us who have taken 'the plunge', know.
+That freelancing is often *less* risky than simply having a job.
 As many of us freelance while trying to get our more 'product-y' stuff off the ground, this is good reminder that employment isn't necessarily a more secure environment in which to bootstrap.

 ### [3,111 email addresses and $15k](http://www.planningforaliens.com/blog/2014/01/08/sketching-with-css/)